davidayoai/gemini-ai/README.md

 ## License

-MIT License - feel free to use this code for your own projects!
+MIT License - Never use it. @copyrights.

 ## Acknowledgments